abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 ## Observability
 It is the ability to understand the internal state or condition of a complex system based solely on knowledge of its external outputs, specifically its telemetry.

-The 3 pillars of observability:
+The 3 pillars of observability (o11y):
 - **Logs** - granular, time-stamped, complete and immutable records
 - **Traces** - record the end-to-end “journey” of every user request
 - **Metrics** - measures of application and system health over time

 **Treat logs as a continuous stream**: centralized logs with trace and gather metrics in a timeseries DB

+Other aspects of good o11y:
+- **Monitoring**: create context specific dashboards to monitor real-time logs and stats
+- **Alerts**: setup alerts to notify various channels upon anomalies and failures

+### o11y applications

 **Anomaly Detection**: detecting faults
 - Confidence Intervals - may flag black friday traffic spikes as anomaly